U.S. charges Indian national in alleged assassination plot of Sikh separatist in NYC

 The Justice Department announced charges Wednesday against an Indian national for allegedly taking part in a murder-for-hire scheme on U.S. soil orchestrated by an Indian government employee.
 The alleged plan was to assassinate an American citizen who is a leader in the Sikh separatist movement.

 The indictment, unsealed in federal court in Manhattan, says the plot was foiled by U.S. law enforcement.
-But the allegations come just months after Canada accused Indian government agents of murdering a Sikh community leader in British Columbia, raising raises fresh questions about India's actions abroad.
+But the allegations come just months after Canada accused Indian government agents of murdering a Sikh community leader in British Columbia, raising fresh questions about India's actions abroad and potentially complicating Washington's relationship with New Delhi.

 Court papers do not identify the intended victim, but Gurpatwant Singh Pannum, the general counsel for Sikhs for Justice, said in a statement on X that he was the target.

-The defendant in the case unsealed Wednesday is 52-year-old Nikhil Gupta, an Indian national and resident who court papers say was previously involved in international narcotics and weapons trafficking.
+The man charged with plotting to kill him is 52-year-old Nikhil Gupta, an Indian national and resident who court papers say was previously involved in international narcotics and weapons trafficking.
 He faces one count of murder for hire, and one count of murder-for-hire conspiracy.

+She said India indicated they "were taking this seriously and would investigate," adding that the U.S. is proving information to aid India's internal investigation.

+CIA Director Bill Burns and National Security Adviser Jake Sullivan had both discussed the alleged plot with their Indian counterparts in recent months and pressed them to hold those responsible accountable, according to a senior administration official.
+President Biden also raised the matter directly with Indian Prime Minister Narendra Modi when they met at the Group of 20 summit.

-There was no immediate comment from the Indian government about the charges.
+There was no immediate comment from the Indian government about the indictment and its allegations.

+But a spokesperson for India's Ministry of External Affairs said in a statement that in earlier discussions, the U.S. had "shared some inputs pertaining to nexus between organized criminals, gun runners, terrorist and others."

+"We had also indicated that India takes such inputs seriously since they impinge on our national security interests as well, and relevant departments were already examining the issue," the statement continued, adding that India has set up a "high-level enquiry" to look into the matter.

 While Gupta is the only one charged in the case, the indictment says the plot was directed by an Indian government employee based in India only identified as CC-1.
 Court papers say the individual has described himself or herself as a "Senior Field Officer" with "intelligence" responsibilities.